PinkePop/wildglade-wiki/docs/character/species.md

 # Species

-Your charactere will be a Human, Fairy, Korigan, or Melusine.
+Your character will be a Human, Fairy, Korigan, or Melusine.
 They are described below to help you choose.

 Each specie come with its own natural tendencies, affinities, and limitations.